 All shallots respond to day length, which means they adapt to the latitude where they are planted.
 They also adapt to other growing conditions, and over time, will evolve to resemble other alliums grown in that place.
 Consider what shallot variety will do well in your garden’s ecosystem, especially if you grow a particular variety for many years.
 For example, even if it adapts somewhat, a shallot variety from Israel is not likely to do well north of Pennsylvania; likewise, a shallot from northern France may wither in the scorching heat of Texas.

 The French favor five varieties of shallot, which can sometimes be found in the United States.
 The ‘Gray’ shallot is the aristocrat of the shallot world.
 Its flavor has been likened to that of truffles or perfumed butternuts, depending on the soil and climate.
-Pair this shallot with a great red wine.
+Pair this shallot with a glass of great red wine.
 In France, gray shallots come to market in the fall and disappear quickly because French cooks hoard them, knowing that they are also one of the best storage varieties.

 The French use ‘Echalote de Poulet’, an excellent storage variety, in poultry recipes.
 The ‘Jersey’ shallot, named for the island off the coast of France, where it originated, is considered a type of potato onion.
 It has been grown in the United States since the 1820s.
 The flesh is streaked with red and has a distinctive nutty flavor.
 ‘Jermor’ has a soft flavor that blends well with duck, squab, and other fowl with dark meat.
 The bulbs produce large green tops that are better than chives and more delicate than spring onions.
 ‘Polka’, from Poland, resembles a small, white-skinned onion.
 It is ideally suited to the upper Midwest, where the climate is similar to Poland’s.
 ‘Polka’ keeps for almost a year.